nuejs/www/docs2/tutorials/build-a-simple-spa.md

 This change is detected by hot-reloader and the app silently turns into a properly designed graphical user interface.
 Here's what we have now:

-!
-3 x img
+[media]
+  small: /img/spa-pages.png
+  large: /img/spa-pages-big.png
+  class: tall

 We could also implement alternate designs, like `theme/brutalist` and update the `globals` option accordingly.
 Just to experience the beauty in semantic HTML.

-## The result
+## Build for production
 Lets build a production distributable with minified/bundled JS and CSS:

-! video (11ms :)
+[media]
+  small: /img/spa-build.png
+  large: /img/spa-build-big.png
+  width: 450

-The result is a single-page application that is easy to scale and enjoyable to work with.
+*Done* 👍: we now have a single-page application that is easy to scale and enjoyable to work with.

 ## Next steps
 Here is a sligtly more advanced SPA example with 6,968 leads and 985 customers on the backend.
 There is searching and sorting possibilities and the client state is stored on the URL.
 The model features lazy-loading and client-side storage so that every operation is instant:

+[bunny-video]
+  videoId: 7c291fcd-b344-4ff9-bd3f-5c7301707c5d
+  caption: Simple, instant CRM with 10k+ entries in the backend
+  width: 650

 ! video: